The U.S. Securities and Exchange Commission (SEC) is stepping up efforts to foil kickback schemes that use hedge

 The Miami sting operation provides a window into how kickback scams of this type work.
 In response to information about suspicious activity gathered by the two federal agencies, the FBI used one of its agents to impersonate a hedge fund manager and, according to Verges, "spread the word" that this manager might be open to making illicit deals.

 The agent posing as a hedge fund manager was subsequently approached to participate in five different schemes in which he was offered a percentage of the sale price if his fund bought a substantial number of low-priced shares in publicly traded companies that were either owned or being promoted by the defendants.
-The undercover agent told the defendants
+The undercover agent told the defendants that in order to keep the kickbacks secret from his purported employer, he would create a phony consulting firm through which the defendants could disguise their payments as consulting fees, an arrangement to which the defendants agreed.

 In each case that the hedge fund actually bought the stocks the defendants promoted, there was a significant effect on the stock-trading volume of the companies involved, according to the SEC.